jav-ed/phd_Thesis_Writing/2_Wr/10_Appendix/0_Beam_Valid.typ

 #import "../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

+// proofread ins. done

 // Title was tested and is inshallah fine
 == Beam Solver Validation Examples <chap_Append_A_0>

-As elaborated in @chap_4_2, the computational implementation of beam models required thorough validation of the selected solver.
+As elaborated in @chap_4_2, the computational implementation of beam modeling requires thorough validation of the selected solver.
 This appendix presents some of the validation results for IndeterminateBeam @interdetbeam_tool against established textbook solutions.
-For the first validation case, @fig_Ap_0 shows the beam schematic along with the reaction forces, while @fig_Ap_1 presents the corresponding distributions of normal forces, shear force distribution, and bending moments.
-For all subsequent validation cases (@fig_Ap_3 through @fig_Ap_11), each figure combines the beam schematic, reaction forces, shear force distribution, and bending moment distributions.
+For the first validation case, @fig_Ap_0 shows the beam schematic along with the reaction forces, while @fig_Ap_1 presents the corresponding distributions of normal forces, shear forces, and bending moments.
+For all subsequent validation cases (@fig_Ap_3 to @fig_Ap_11), each figure combines the beam schematic, reaction forces, and the distributions of shear forces and bending moments in one depiction.
 The normal force distributions are omitted in these cases as they are zero throughout the beam length.
-@fig_Ap_0 through @fig_Ap_6 demonstrate the validation for five statically determinate beam configurations, while @fig_Ap_7 through @fig_Ap_11 show the results for five statically indeterminate cases.
+@fig_Ap_0 to @fig_Ap_6 demonstrate the validation for five statically determinate beam configurations, while @fig_Ap_7 to @fig_Ap_11 show the results for five statically indeterminate cases.

 // -------------------- statically determined beam models ------------------- //